-It is known as the “red gold” and has the scientific name of Crocus sativus.
-We are talking about an herbaceous plant, monocotyledonous, that belongs to the Iridaceae family.
-It is usually catalogued as a spice and food colourant, but as we will see below, it proves to have exceptional attributes that give it an unprecedented role in the therapeutic field, as we are going to see now.
+It is known as “red gold” and its scientific name is Crocus sativus.
+We are talking about an herbaceous plant, the monocotyledonous, that belongs to the Iridaceae family and it tends to be classified as a spice and food color.
+However, it has exceptional properties that give it an unprecedented role in the therapeutic field, as we are going to see now.

-Regarding its morphological characteristics, we can say that the epigeal part of the plant, ie, the part that grows over the surface, can reach an average of 40cm of height.
-Its flowers, the popular “saffron crocus” are voluminous and of a purple-violet colour with 5 petals.
-The hypogeal part of the plant, which makes reference to the part that is underground, is a tunicate bulb with all its surface covered by the three tunics called the corm.
-The bulbs are the organ, with asexual reproduction, that allow the propagation of the plant.
+Regarding its morphological characteristics, we can say that the epigeal part of the plant, which is the part that grows over the surface, can reach an average of 40cm of height.
+Its flowers, the popular “saffron crocus” are voluminous and of a purple-violet color with 5 petals.
+The hypogeal part of the plant, which refers to the part that is under the surface, is a tunicate bulb with all its surface covered by the three tunics called the corm.
+The bulbs are the with asexual organs that allow the reproduction of the plant.

-As a spice its uniqueness lies in the fact that it is extracted from a flower.
-Specifically, it is the three stigmas that form the carpel of the flower Crocus Sativus that contain the essences of this valuable vegetable substance.
+As a spice, its uniqueness lies on the fact that it is extracted from a flower.
+Specifically, it is the three stigmas that form the carpel of the Crocus Sativus flower that contain the essence of this valuable vegetable substance.

-The cause of its value resides in the disproportion between the quantity of raw material and the amount of substance that is obtained in terms of mass or weight.
-Related to this point there is some very interesting information: To obtain one kilo of fresh saffron, a hundred thousand flowers have to be recollected, on the other hand, five kilos of fresh stigmas is the minimum needed to obtain one kilo of saffron spice.
-And, ironically, taking into account the great value of its flowers, the leaves and roots of this plant have to be discarded of usage due to their high toxicity.
+It is quite expensive due to the disproportion between the amount of raw material and the amount of substance that is obtained in terms of weight.
+There is some revealing information about this as well: To obtain one kilo of fresh saffron, a hundred thousand flowers have to be harvested, on the other hand, five kilos of fresh stigmas is the minimum needed to obtain one kilo of saffron spice.
+Paradoxically, the leaves and roots of this plant have to be discarded due to their high toxicity.

 The most convincing theories about its remote origins place saffron in the Indian region of Kashmir.
-Apparently, it was the Phoenicians who, within their commercial circuits through the Mediterranean, were able to introduce it in Gaul, present-day France, and from there it spread across the European continent.
+Apparently, it was the Phoenicians who, following their commercial routes through the Mediterranean Sea, were able to take it to Gaul or present-day France, and from there it spread across Europe.

-There are Ancient History documents that reveal significant details about the importance that saffron had for those civilizations.
+There are Ancient History documents that reveal significant details about the importance that saffron had for these civilizations.

-The doctors who cared for the health of the pharaohs apparently prescribed red gold to alleviate stomach pain.
-Also, within this digestive domain, the considered father of Medicine, Hippocrates, encouraged its use to cope with bad digestions and toothaches.
+Apparently, the doctors that took care of the pharaohs' health prescribed red gold to relieve stomach pain.
+Moreover, Hippocrates, who is regarded as the father of Medicine, encouraged its use to treat bad digestions and toothaches.

-During the Middle Ages, the therapeutic repertoire of saffron was extended to a large list of conditions, in some cases as a treatment and in others as a palliative, among which we can find respiratory infections, scarlet fever, smallpox, asthma, insomnia, nerve palsy, heart disease, gout, uterine bleeding, and even vision disorders.
+During the Middle Ages, the therapeutic applications of saffron increased and it was used for a large list of conditions, sometimes as a treatment and others as a palliative, some of there were respiratory infections, scarlet fever, smallpox, asthma, insomnia, nerve palsy, heart diseases, gout, uterine bleeding, and even eye disorders.

-We can also point out some historical curiosities related to famous people like Alexander the Great, who added it to his bath salts as medicine to heal his war wounds, or Cleopatra, who also bathed with saffron, but with a different purpose: to enhance her beauty.
+There are also some historical curiosities related to renowned personalities like Alexander the Great, who used it in his bath salts to heal his wounds, or Cleopatra, who also bathed with saffron, but with a completely different purpose: to enhance her beauty.

-Currently, the countries that can be called saffron producers, apart from Iran, which accounts for almost 94% of the world crop, are Spain, France, India, Greece, Macedonia, Morocco, Italy and, recently, Afghanistan.
-However, it should be noted that not everywhere it is a product as expensive as it generally is in Europe, for example in Iran its price is of a current product.
+Currently, the countries that can be called saffron producers apart from Iran, which accounts for almost 94% of the world production, are Spain, France, India, Greece, Macedonia, Morocco, Italy and, recently, Afghanistan.
+However, it should be noted that it is not as expensive in other places as it happens in Europe.
+For example, it has a quite affordable price in Iran.

 Particularities of its cultivation and processing

-It is certainly a vegetable species whose cultivation has suffered a setback due to the decline in its demand as an alimentary colourant, precisely because of the high prices it reaches on the market compared to the artificial products that are used for the same purpose in cooking.
-The importation of preparations of a lower quality but highly competitive has also contributed to this.
+It is certainly a vegetable species and its cultivation has dropped due to a decline in its demand as a food additive, mainly due to its price in the market when compared to other artificial products that are used for the same purpose.
+The importation low quality but highly competitive products has also contributed to this situation.

-The cultivation of saffron is not very complex and it endures a wide range of temperatures, between -10 and 40 °C. One characteristic in which it is more demanding is the edaphological aspect, because of it being a bulb it requires a soil that is at the same time spongy and deep, that allows the water to filter quickly.
+The cultivation of saffron is not very complex since it can stand a wide range of temperatures, between -10 and 40 °C. It is probably more demanding in its edaphological nature, because a bulb needs a soil that is spongy and deep at the same time to allow a quick filtration of the water.

-It admits both a clay-calcareous soil and a silty one, but always within a pH range that is close to neutrality, that is, neither acid nor alkaline.
-It is important not to plant it in compact and excessively argillaceous soil, because it does not give much yield, and if it is going to be cultivated domestically, in orchards or pots, we simply need to enrich the soil with peat or mulch.
+It can grow both in a clay-calcareous soil or a silty one, but always within a pH range that is closer to neutral, that is, neither acid nor alkaline.
+It is important not to plant it in compact and excessively argillaceous soil, and if it is going to be cultivated domestically in orchards or pots, we simply need to enrich the soil with peat or mulch.

 It is important to know that the bulbs, which is the part of the plant that is planted, require a pre-conditioning before beginning their cultivation.
-This is simply cleaning them, leaving them free of roots and of the thick layers that constitute the outside coating of the corm; Then it is advisable that they sunbathe for a few days, after which they should be stored in small piles away from any source of moisture, between 5 and 10 ºC and with straw, until the moment of planting them, which takes place between June and July.
+This involves cleaning them, removing all the roots and the thick layers that make up the outside coating of the corm; Then, it is advisable to let them sunbathe for a few days, and store in small piles away from any source of moisture, between 5 and 10 ºC and with some straw, until the moment to plant them arrives, which would be between the months of June and July.

-It does not need irrigation, because it is a rainfed crop.
-Simply, in case of persistent drought, watering in September would be enough to satisfy the water needs of the plant until the harvest.
+It does not need to be watered because it is a rainfed plant.
+However, if there is a persistent drought, watering it in September should be enough to satisfy the water needs of the plant until the harvest.

 Possible diseases that affect Saffron